smartcontractresearchforum/docs/en/content_research_summary_template.md

 A link to the original research source on a non-paywall host; can be a SCRF-native host.

+Any citations to externally referenced works should either be included in the background section of the document or inserted as an inline hyperlink to the mentioned work where it is mentioned in the summary.

 ### Background

 Provide some context about the concepts and domain space(s) discussed in the research paper.

+The background section can include definitions, additional color, or references to prior works that are important to understand.

 ### Summary